vanaso/Dell-7559-Hackintosh/README.md

  2:       Microsoft Basic Data                         15.2 GB    disk2s2

-as the result, /dev/disk2 is the usb disk. format it as one GPT partiton whit EFI partiton: diskutil partitionDisk /dev/disk2 1 GPT HFS+J "install_osx" R
+as the result, /dev/disk2 is the usb disk.
+Format it as one GPT partiton whit EFI partiton: diskutil partitionDisk /dev/disk2 1 GPT HFS+J "install_osx" R

 then, write installer inamge into usbdisk